Government Reaffirms That No Fault Evictions Will Be Banned

 Strengthening landlords’ right of possession will help tackle repeated rent arrears and/or anti-social behaviour among tenants.

-Finally, a new Ombudsman for private rented landlords will ensure disputes can be easily resolved without having to take matters through the Courts.
+Finally, as alluded to above, a new Ombudsman for private rented landlords will ensure disputes can be easily resolved without having to take matters through the Courts.

 New deal for private renters